March 26, 2026 (3mo ago)

 Vercel's Spend Management feature is opt-in, not automatic.
 Without it, your bill scales without limit.
 Teams that forget to enable spend caps after onboarding can face unexpected charges from traffic spikes, bot crawlers, or misconfigured functions.

-As covered above, Turbo machines at $0.126/min are the default for new Pro projects.
+Turbo machines at $0.105/min are the default for new Pro projects.
 Every preview deployment triggers a full build on these machines.
-Five-minute Turbo builds across 20 daily PRs can cost over $378/month in build minutes alone.
+Five-minute Turbo builds across 20 daily PRs can cost $347/month in build minutes alone (1.5 builds/PR, 22 working days).

 Ten developers means $200/month before any usage.
 Twenty developers: $400/month.
 There's no volume discount on Pro seats.
-Viewer seats are free, so read-only access for stakeholders doesn't cost extra -- but anyone who deploys or configures projects needs a paid seat.
+Viewer seats are free, but anyone who deploys or configures projects needs a paid seat.

 Speed Insights ($10/month) and Static IPs ($100/month) are charged per-project.
 A team managing five projects pays five times the listed price.
 This catches monorepo teams especially hard.